pharaox/carnalitas_x/README.md

 A comprehensive rework of the Carnalitas slavery system aiming at improved balance and better integration with other aspects of the game.

-The latest version is compatible with CK3 1.10.x and Carnalitas 2.1.
-If you are still on CK3 1.8.x, download version 0.9.x instead, and use it with Carnalitas 1.7.
-A compatibility patch with EK2 (for CK3 1.8.x) is provided as a separate download.
+The latest version is compatible with CK3 1.11.x and Carnalitas 2.2.

 ## Overview